CrunchyData/pgmonitor/README.md

 - 9.6
 - 10

+#### Known issues

+- PostgreSQL 10 SCRAM-SHA-256 encrypted password are not yet supported by underlying go library.

 ## Installation

 Installation instructions for each package are provided in that packages subfolder.
 Each step in the installation process is listed here, with a link to additional to further installation instructions for each package.